the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 Each week the team will split into pairs and each pair will be responsible for completing a single story from the backlog.

-At the end of the 8 week project, all of the stories will be complete and we will have a beautifully functioning app that the team has collaboratively built!
+At the end of the 8 week project all of the stories will be complete and we will have a beautifully functioning app that the team has collaboratively built!

 ### Coordination & communication